 It’s also extremely important to respect any campfire bans.
 As you know, wildfires are a very serious problem throughout the Western United States.

 Please never ever have a campfire when they’re banned (you’ll receive a hefty fine if caught) and always practice proper campfire safety when they’re allowed.

 Contact the nearest ranger station for specific dispersed camping rules and other info.

 Still have questions about dispersed camping in national forests?

-Feel free to reach out and ask me.
-I’ll do my best to answer your question myself or direct you to the relevant USFS ranger office for more information if needed.
+Just leave a comment below with your question.
+I’ll do my best to answer myself or direct you to the relevant USFS ranger office for more information if needed.